martinfreedman/LispFlat/README.md

 This is the second half of the core of an interpreter (along with the `Env` environment dictionary).
 It closely mirrors the Python.
 Surprisingly this took very little puzzling to create nor to debug.

-Once a decent (ish) Exp data structure had been determined it was very quick to get a running interpreter!
-The bulk of the work then was working on some issues of some of the standard procedures
- - that took much longer than getting the basic skeleton to work.
+Once a decent (ish) Exp data structure had been determined, it was very quick to get a running interpreter!
+The bulk of the work then was working on some issues in some of the standard procedures, which took longer than getting the basic skeleton to work.

 The two important pieces to understand here, what are 'special forms' and how  do the lambdas - a specific special form - work?
 Given the previous question, it is reasonable to first discuss 'special forms'.

-#### Special Forms ####
+#### Special Forms (and Lambdas) ####

-When `Eval()` runs recursively and it finds a Symbol in the first position of a list, it then calls the environment and returns the relevant value.
+When `Eval()` runs recursively and it finds a Symbol in the first position of a list, it then calls the environment dictionary and evaluates and returns the keyed value.
 This can be an atom, list or function.
-The first IsSym calls does not know, it just returns the result and then eval is called on the result., applies the remaining (cdr) arguments to that function and returns.

-In the case of an atom being returned, this is dealt with in the second if `x.Count<1` ( a count of zero is the empty list and now works as an atom).
+In the case of an atom being returned, the next recursive evaluation is dealt with in the second `else if (x.Count<1)` ( a count of zero is the empty list and is treated here as an atom).

-Recursing through eval one ends up at the `else` clause, where the list, for that is what it must be, contains a prefix function followed by a number of arguments.
+When one ends up at the `else` clause, where the list, for that is what it must be then, contains a prefix function followed by a number of arguments.
 That is the standard form.
-The function is at position x[0].
-The remaining lists items are the arguments which are collected and then the relevant procedure (standard or user) is invoked.
+The function is at position `x[0]`.
+The remaining list items are the arguments which are collected and then the relevant procedure (standard or user) is invoked.

-The other `else if` clauses contain the 'special forms': 'quote', 'if', 'define', 'set!' (mutable 'define' and 'begin'.
-Given the prior description I leave it as a user exercise to examine further.
+The other `else if` clauses contain the 'special forms': 'quote', 'if', 'define', 'set!'
+(mutable 'define') and 'begin'.
+These are 'special' because not all parameters are evaluated first before being bound to arguments to run a standard procedure: 'if' selectively evaluates its arguments, 'quote' returns its argument unevaluated, and so on.

 The final and interesting 'special form' is 'lambda'.
 This contains two lists - the first of parameters at x[1] and the body of the lambda at x[2].
-For example in  `(lambda (x) (+ x x))` x[0]="lambda", x[1]=(x) a list on one parameter called 'x' and in x[2] a 3 element list - a normal form function (addition).
+For example in  `(lambda (a) (+ a a))` x[0]="lambda", x[1]=(a) a list with one item 'x' and in x[2] a the body, in this case a 3 element list - a normal procedure (addition).

-This constructs a `Procedure()` which returns a lambda which, when invoked - by Eval later - updates the local environment through which it provides values (arguments) to the expected parameters of the lambda.
+This constructs a `Procedure()` which returns a lambda which, when invoked - by Eval later - updates the local environment through which it binds arguments to the expected parameters of the lambda.
 This construct is invoked in the same way as any standard normal form function via the default `else` clause.

-The Python works differently, creating an instance of a class that can be directly invoked with arguments (not a mthod of that instance).
-The difference between the two approaches is indicated by last code line ("A user-defined Scheme procedure.") above.
+The Python works differently, creating an instance of a class that can be directly invoked with arguments (not a method of that instance).
+The difference between the two approaches is clear by last code line ("A user-defined Scheme procedure.") above, which returns a (C#) lambda.

 ### Debugging ###
 ```csharp